ACGME Fellowship Program - Clinical Training

 Intensive Care Units

-The fellow supervises and directs the housestaff and medical students in the care of adult patients in the six Critical Care Units of The University of Chicago Hospitals (Medical, Coronary, Surgical, Cardiothoracic, Neurosurgical and Burn).
-The medical ICU is a 16 bed closed unit staffed by faculty from the section of Pulmonary and Critical Care Medicine.
+The fellow supervises and directs residents and medical students in the care of adult patients in five Critical Care Units of The University of Chicago Hospitals (Medical, Cardiac, Cardiothoracic, Neurosurgical and Burn), with the Medical ICU being the core critical care rotation for the fellowship.
 On these rotations, the fellow develops competence in the differential diagnosis and management of the critically ill, and learns to integrate these clinical skills with the biomedical instrumentation of bedside hemodynamic measurements, right heart catheterization, measurement and computation of gas exchange variables, cardiac output determination, and all aspects of mechanical ventilation and airway care.
 These principles, and those governing fluid therapy, nutritional support, and antimicrobial therapy in severely ill patients, are reviewed extensively through daily seminars covering the pathophysiology of critical illness.
 The fellow is also an important teaching resource for residents and students in an environment that fosters numerous opportunities for teaching.

 Pulmonary Consultation Service

 The Pulmonary and Critical Care fellows and faculty provide bronchoscopy services for the diagnosis of a wide variety of respiratory illnesses.
-Fellows perform bronchoscopy in a dedicated bronchoscopy suite using state of the art equipment and quickly become proficient at: airway inspection, bronchoalveolar lavage, endobronchial biopsy, transbronchial lung biopsy and transbronchial needle aspiration (TBNA).
-Approximately 600 bronschoscopies a year are performed in the endoscopy suite and in the intensive care units.
+Fellows perform bronchoscopy in a dedicated bronchoscopy suite using state of the art equipment and quickly become proficient at: airway inspection, bronchoalveolar lavage, endobronchial ultrasound and biopsy, transbronchial lung biopsy and transbronchial needle aspiration (TBNA).
+Approximately 800 bronschoscopies are performed annually in our endoscopy suite and in the intensive care units.
 Patients are referred for bronchoscopy from the outpatient pulmonary clinics, the inpatient consult service and from the oncology clinics.
 Biopsy of small peripheral lung nodules is performed using a CT-guided bronchoscopy system that is currently available at only a few institutions across the country.

-In addition to performing bronchoscopy, fellows meet with faculty daily to interpret pulmonary function tests and learn airway mechanics.
+Fellows on this rotation will meet daily with faculty to interpret pulmonary function tests and learn airway mechanics.
 Fellows gain a thorough understanding of pulmonary function testing, including mechanics, cardiopulmonary exercise testing, and bronchoprovocation challenge testing.

 Training in outpatient pulmonary medicine is a critical component of the fellowship experience at The University of Chicago.
 Pulmonary outpatient training is provided during the entire fellowship in a continuity clinic in the Center for Advanced Medicine on the main campus.
 The clinic has over 6,000 patient encounters per year.
 Two or three fellows see patients in collaboration with a dedicated attending physician.
 Ample time is provided to review findings and to discuss patient care issues.
 Additional time is used for directed teaching of topics important to outpatient pulmonary medicine.
 Fellows assume primary responsibility for managing their patients and have a dedicated panel of patients throughout their fellowship.
 The clinic is in close proximity to the pulmonary function laboratory and to the endoscopy suite.